surfman100/coding-documentation/database/database-security.md

 - database
 - schema.
 Each user has a default schema (default is predefined dbo)

+You can auth users at the server or database level (more portable)!

 **logins** are used to access the database (irrelevant of authentication method) setup at server instance level and stored in *master* database. can be disabled.
 **users** are setup in the specific *database* level and have access to that database only.